 - Submit the universal Ohio Association of Health Plans form to request prior authorization for outpatient behavioral health services.

-- Submit the Ohio Urine Drug Screen Prior Authorization Form to request prior authorization for urine drug screening for Ohio Medicaid patients with a substance use disorder.
+- Ohio Urine Drug Screening Prior Authorization Form – Submit this form when requesting prior authorization for urine drug screenings

 Information on how to dispute or appeal a claims decision can be found on CareSource’s Provider Appeals page.